vbauer/yandex-metrica-plugin/README.md

 =============================

 Yandex Metrica plugin allows to decorate all Jenkins pages with [Yandex.Metrica](https://metrica.yandex.com) tracking code.
-It helps helps you get descriptive reports and record the actions of individual users, find out what people are searching for on your build system, and how do they use it.
+It helps you get descriptive reports and record the actions of individual users, find out what people are searching for on your build system, and how do they use it.